-The short answer is that your AC compressor and refrigerant should last about 12-15 years, roughly the same as your AC.
-Learning about these two crucial components, and how to maintain them, can keep your AC running efficiently for its entire lifespan.
+The short answer is that your AC compressor and refrigerant should last about 12-15 years.
+Learning what crucial components, and how to maintain the compressor, can keep your AC running efficiently for its entire lifespan.

 Your AC compressor is at the core of your air conditioner and is critical to removing heat from the air.
 Refrigerant chemicals enter the compressor as a cool gas, which the compressor squeezes at a very high pressure, heating the gas.